bootlin/training-materials/slides/first-slides/richard-genoud.typ

   integration, application development

-- Maintainer of the `atmel_serial` kernel driver, contributor to Linux, U-Boot, mtd-utils, Buildroot, Busybox, dnsmasq, msmtp
+- Maintainer of the `atmel_serial` kernel driver, contributor to Linux, U-Boot, mtd-utils, Buildroot, BusyBox, dnsmasq, msmtp

 - Living in *Villefranche-sur Saône*, north of Lyon in France